Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 • Liability coverage readily available from most insurers

-• State Farm and GEICO may offer full coverage options
+• State Farm, GEICO, and American Family may offer full coverage

 Cons